weholt/django-suggestion-box/README.md

 # django-suggestion-box

-A reusable django app for managing suggestions from users, included up and down vote for suggestions.
+A reusable django app for managing suggestions from **authenticated users**, included up and down vote for suggestions.

 ## Installation